KQM-git/TCL/mechanics/combat/ley-line-disorders.md

-# Leylines
+# Ley Line Disorders

-Leylines disorders operate by setting your party's gauge to the following characteristics:
+Ley Line Disorders operate by setting your party's gauge to the following characteristics:

 ### Hydro: Slowing Waters